Isidor Philipp: Biography

 His home in Paris contained many ancient and unusual instruments and other musical artifacts.
 When the Nazis entered Paris in World War II and Philipp fled to the United States in 1940, the Nazis confiscated the contents of his apartment and they were never recovered.

 He left for the United States in 1941 and taught in New York and L'Alliance Francais in Louiseville, Quebec, Canada.
 During the war, he taught piano in New York City and at the Conservatoire de musique du Québec à Montréal.
 While he was in New York, he gave recitals with the violinist John Corigliano Sr. (Corigliano was the longtime concertmaster of the New York Philharmonic).
 After the war, he spent the rest of his life between New York City and Paris.

-Philipp married once but he obtained a divorce shortly afterwards.
+Philipp married Stell Anderson, and dedicated his Caprice to her.
+However, they divorced shortly afterwards.

 On 20 March 1955, aged 91, he played the piano part in both Saint-Saëns' D minor Sonata and César Franck's Violin Sonata in New York, returning to Paris a year later.
 He gave his farewell recital at the age of 92, in Paris.
-He died there in 1958 after a fall on the Paris metro.
+He died there in 1958 after a fall on the Paris métro.
 He is buried in Père Lachaise Cemetery.

-In 1977, the Isidor Philipp Archives were deposited at the University of Louisville by the American Liszt Society.
+In 1977, the Isidor Philipp Archives were deposited at the University of Louisville by the American Liszt Society, and are currently housed in the Dwight Anderson Music Library.
+The Music Library was named after Anderson, who studied piano with Philipp.
 They gather his compositions for the piano, his exercises and studies, his editions of the works of Franz Liszt, as well as exercises, studies and works on other composers, recordings, correspondence, photographs, and other artifacts.